Health care is full of terms we don't use in our everyday lives. Here are some key terms you may come across as you read about health care coverage.

 Out-of-pocket costs - health care or prescription drug costs that you must pay yourself because they are not covered by Medicare or other insurance.
 Out-of-pocket costs include deductibles, coinsurance and copayments for covered services.
 They also include costs for services that are not covered by a health plan.

 Out-of-pocket limit - the most you pay during a policy period (usually a year) before your health plan begins to pay 100 percent of the allowed amount.
-This limit never includes your premium, balance-billed charges or health care your health plan doesn’t cover.
-Some health plans don’t count all of your copayments, deductibles, coinsurance payments, out-of-network payments or other expenses toward this limit.
+This limit doesn't include your premium, balance-billed charges or health care your health plan doesn’t cover.
+It often excludes costs for out-of-network care as well.
+Not all plans will have the same limit.

 Pre-existing condition - a health problem you had before the date that a new health plan starts.
-As a result of the health care law, your health plan cannot deny services to you because of a pre-existing condition.
+As a result of the health care law, health plans bought through the Health Insurance Marketplace cannot deny services to you because of a pre-existing condition.

 Preferred provider - a provider who has a contract with your health plan to provide services to you at a discount.
 Check your policy to see if you can see all preferred providers or if your health plan has a “tiered” network and you must pay extra to see some providers.
 Your health plan may have preferred providers who are also “participating providers.”
 Participating providers also contract with your health plan, but the discount is usually not as great, and you may have to pay more.
 Sometimes called a “network provider.”